 Supplemented with seldom-exhibited loans from a number of private collections, Sublime Ideas will offer a broad survey of Piranesi’s work as a draftsman, celebrating the 300th anniversary of the artist’s birth.

-Sublime Ideas: Drawings by Giovanni Battista Piranesi is made possible by the Gil and Ildiko Butler Foundation and Joshua W. Sommer.
+Sublime Ideas: Drawings by Giovanni Battista Piranesi is made possible by the Gil and Ildiko Butler Foundation and Joshua W. Sommer, with assistance from The George Ortiz Collection.